nabajeet022-code/Python_Basics/README.md

-# Python_Basics
+# Python_Basics_loops
-Basics of Python programming
+Basics of Python programming to study about loops